Skip to content

 SELECT * FROM tree;

-Current limits: - Recursive CTE iteration limit: 1000 rows (prevents infinite loops)
+Current limits: - Recursive CTE iteration limit: 1000 iterations per statement; exceeding the limit returns an error

 Set Operations